proxmox/proxmox-backup/docs/tape-backup.rst

 `Linear Tape Open`_, and different vendors offers LTO Ultrium tape drives, autoloaders and LTO tape cartridges.

-Of cause, there are a few vendor offering proprietary drives with slight advantages in performance and capacity, but they have significat disadvantages:
+There are a few vendors offering proprietary drives with slight advantages in performance and capacity, but they have significant disadvantages:

 - proprietary (single vendor)
 - a much higher purchase cost

-So we currently do no test such drives.
+So we currently do not test such drives.

 In general, LTO tapes offer the following advantages: